Surfshark vs CyberGhost: an extensive comparison guide

 Split tunneling

-Split tunneling makes the lives of VPN users a lot easier.
-It allows them to decide which apps or websites they want to encrypt.
-Users can choose only to encrypt one or two apps and exclude the rest, or the other way around encrypt all but a few apps.
+It allows users to decide which apps or websites they want to encrypt.
+Users can choose only to encrypt one or two apps and exclude the rest, or the other way around — encrypt all but a few apps.

 Currently, Surfshark offers this feature (Bypasser) on Windows and Android.
 CyberGhost only provides split tunneling for Android.
 Worth noting that Surfshark’s Bypasser works with both apps and websites.